Freeze engulfs Europe, rare Rome snow disrupts flights

 Rome’s Fiumicino airport was forced to operate with only one runway during the night, when 10 cm (4 inches) of snow fell in less than four hours.
 The capital’s second airport, Ciampino, was closed overnight and workers were clearing its two runways.

-Italian aviation officials said Ryanair had canceled all flights to and from Ciampino, its Italian hub.
+Italian aviation officials said Ryanair had cancelled all flights to and from Ciampino, its Italian hub.
 Most of Italy’s other main airports were open, albeit with flight delays.

 The weather brought chaos to Italy’s rail network.
 Most express trains heading north from Rome and Naples faced at least three hours of delays.